LRCFS/INTERPOL_Reviews_Analysis/Shiny/README.md

 This code was developed using Rstudio 1.4.1106, R 4.0.4 and uses Renv for package management.

+You can access a publicaly available version of this application online at: https://uod.ac.uk/lrcfsinterpolreportsexplorer

-To get started, open `Shiny.Rproj` in RStudio.
+Alternatively, to run from code, open `Shiny.Rproj` in RStudio.
 This project file will install the Renv package if not already installed.
 Package dependancies can then be installed by using the following command: `renv::restore()`

 Once installed, select the `app.R` file and then choose "Run app".